tianbo137/baihuqian.github.io/_posts/Interview/2020-11-1-KeyAssumptionsofRegression.md

 A more serious problem associated with heteroscedasticity is the fact that the standard errors are biased.
 Because the standard error is central to conducting significance tests and calculating confidence intervals, biased standard errors lead to incorrect conclusions about the significance of the regression coefficients.

 # Assumptions of Binary Logistic Regression
+Logistic regression is the appropriate regression analysis to conduct when the dependent variable is dichotomous (binary).
+Like all regression analyses, the logistic regression is a predictive analysis.
+Logistic regression is used to describe data and to explain the relationship between one dependent binary variable and one or more nominal, ordinal, interval or ratio-level independent variables.

 $$ \begin{align} \text{log}\big( \frac{P(Y =1)}{1 - P(Y =1)} \big) = \beta_0 + \beta_1 X $$

+Logistic regression requires the following assumptions to be valid:

 ### 1. Appropriate Outcome Structure